Starting Ozempic at a 1 mg dose is not recommended. If you are planning to lose weight fast, you don’t need to harm yourself.

 In addition, during the first four weeks, you adjust your diet and physical activities according to your level of tolerance.

-If you start Ozempic at 1 mg dose, your body is not used to it and you may develop severe symptoms of nausea, vomiting, and abdominal pain.
+If you start Ozempic at a 1 mg dose, your body is not used to it, and you may develop severe symptoms of nausea, vomiting, and abdominal pain.

-You may need hospitalizations, intravenous fluids, and antacids to heal your stomach.
+You may need hospitalization, intravenous fluids, and antacids to heal your stomach.

-Dehydration can damage your kidney especially if you already have impaired kidney functions.
+Dehydration can damage your kidneys, especially if you already have impaired kidney function.

 Pancreatitis is a severe side effect of all GLP-1 analogs.
 It may be life-threatening.
 Starting Ozempic at 1 mg may increase your risk greatly since your pancreas is suddenly stressed out.